-In our simulations, the North African monsoon is highly sensitive to orbital forcing (Figure 9), which strengthens the African Westerly Jet during precession minimum (Figure 11), intensifying pre-

-815 cipitation over North Africa significantly and leading to a greening of the region south of the Sahel

-(Figure 12).
-The African monsoon is also sensitive to palaeogeographic changes, but largely insensitive to varying CO_2 concentrations between 280 and 400 ppm (Figure 10d).
-Non-linear behaviour with respect to CO_2 forcing for the late Miocene is consistent with modern-day climate simulations of the North African monsoon (Cherchi et al., 2011).
-Our ensemble of simulations demonstrates
+The In our simulations, the North African monsoon is highly sensitive to orbital forcing (Figure 9), which strengthens the African Westerly Jet during precession minimum (Figure 11), intensifying precipitation over North Africa significantly and leading to a greening of the region south of the Sahel (Figure 12).
+The African monsoon is also sensitive to palaeogeographic changes, but largely insensitive to varying CO2 concentrations between 280 and 400 ppm (Figure 10d).
+Non-linear behaviour with respect to CO2 forcing for the late Miocene is consistent with modern-day climate simulations

-820 that both SATs and precipitation over the North African monsoon regions exhibit significant differences in their seasonal distribution through a full precession cycle.
+- of the North African monsoon (Cherchi et al., 2011).
+Our ensemble of simulations demonstrates that both SATs and precipitation over the North African monsoon regions exhibit significant differences in their seasonal distribution through a full the precession cycle.
 SAT is significantly influenced by the amount of cloud cover during the monsoon season, while precipitation is enhanced between June and September during precession minimum (Figure 13).
-The evolution of these two variables is, however, not symmetrical around precession minimum and maximum, because of the extended length of the monsoon season as a result of vegetation feedbacks (Tuenter et al., 2005).

-In conclusion, we suggest that future studies comparing model and proxy data will need to take into account not only differences in palaeogeography and CO_2 concentrations, but also orbital variability.
-This is not only relevant for the late Miocene, but more generally for all pre-Quaternary model-data comparison studies, where the proxy reconstructions largely rely on time-averaged palaeoenvironmental syntheses (Prescott et al., 2014).
+The evolution of these two variables is, however, not "symmetrical " symmetrical around precession minimum and maximum, because of - 875 the extended length of the monsoon season as a result of vegetation feedbacks (Tuenter et al., 2005).
+In conclusion, we suggest that future studies comparing model and proxy data will need to take into account not only differences in palaeogeography and CO2 concentrations, but also orbital variability.
+This is not only relevant for the late Miocene, but more generally for all pre-Quaternary model-data comparison studies, where the proxy reconstructions largely rely on time- - averaged palaeoenvironmental syntheses Prescott et al. (2014) (Prescott et al., 2014).